raviriley/agency-jekyll-theme/README.md

 ## Contributing

-Bug reports and pull requests are welcome.
 This project is intended to be a welcoming space for collaboration.
+If you have an idea, suggestion, feature request, etc., feel free to open an issue or pull request.
-For bug reports, follow the
+For bug reports, follow the provided template.

+#### Improvements - Up for Grabs

+- 404.html needs work
+-
+- multiple language support

 ## Development

-To set up your environment to develop this theme, run `bundle install`.
+To set up your environment to develop this theme, clone this repo, then run `bundle install`.

 ## License